rabrahm/zaspe/README.md

     wf:          final wavelength value to be considered in the fit.

     mod:         ZASPE mode.
-                 P: compute only the optimal parameters:
+                 P: compute only the optimal parameters.
                  E: compute only the errors.
                  PE: compute both, parameters and errors.